Your School's Open Day: The 7 A's of Attraction

 - Make sure your first impressions count; school entrance gates are freshly painted, lawns have been cut, textbooks are straight on the shelves, and everywhere is clean.

-- Focus on a central hub for parents to reconvene after tours or meetings - make it look professional by using printed banners, posters, branded stands.
+- Focus on a central hub for parents to reconvene after tours or meetings - make it look professional by using printed banners, posters and branded stands.
 All of this contributes to the overall look and feel of your brand and school.

 "Other parents experiences of your school will re-assure prospective parents.
 Invite existing parents to speak at your open days."